Putting Our Knowledge And Experience To Work

 - And more.

-The Lawrence Firm, PSC, is dedicated to representing those who have been seriously injured due to the fault of another as well as the families of wrongful death victims.
-As such, our truck accident attorneys have handled hundreds of personal injury and wrongful death cases in Kentucky and Ohio.
-Our experienced attorneys and dedicated paralegal and support staff have a commitment to each client to obtain the best possible outcome for their specific case.
+TLF: The Medical Injury Law Firm is dedicated to representing those who have been seriously injured due to the fault of another as well as the families of wrongful death victims.
+Our personal injury attorneys have handled hundreds of cases involving trucking accidents throughout Kentucky and Ohio.
+Our experienced attorneys and dedicated paralegal and support staff have a commitment to each client to obtain fair compensation and the best possible outcome for their specific case.
 We will go to great lengths to thoroughly investigate your case, present a full report of your losses, and obtain a proper settlement from the responsible trucking industry insurance company.
 We are also prepared to take your case to trial, if necessary.

-If you have been in an accident involving a large truck in Ohio or Kentucky, we invite you to talk with a truck accident lawyer from our firm today.
+If you have been in a crash involving a large truck in Ohio or Kentucky, we invite you to talk with a personal injury claims lawyer from our law firm today.
 We can discuss your case, your rights, and your legal options while determining the best way to proceed.
-To schedule your free initial consultation, you can reach our Kentucky law office by calling 859-578-9130, our Ohio law office at 513-651-4130, or toll-free at 800-698-4054.
-You can also contact us by submitting an online today.
+To schedule your free consultation, give us a call toll-free at (800) 698-4054 today.

 You Pay No Fees Unless We Win!